-As Charles Sumner (1811-1874), Republican senator from Massachusetts, sat writing at his desk in the Senate Chamber in May of 1856, he was brutally assaulted by Representative Preston Brooks of South Carolina.
-Angered by Sumner's "Crimes against Kansas" speech, in which Sumner had criticized Brooks' uncle, South Carolina senator Andrew Butler, Brooks struck Sumner repeatedly with his heavy cane.
-Sumner's long absence from the Senate to recuperate from the attack served as a powerful symbol of the tensions between North and South in the years before the Civil War.
-Sumner later returned to the Senate, where he authored the nation's first civil rights legislation.
+As Massachusetts senator Charles Sumner sat writing at his desk in the Senate Chamber on May 22, 1856, he was brutally assaulted by Representative Preston Brooks of South Carolina.
+Angered by Sumner's "Crime against Kansas" speech, in which Sumner criticized South Carolina senator Andrew Butler, Brooks struck Sumner repeatedly with a heavy cane.
+During the long recuperation that followed, Sumner's empty desk in the Senate chamber stood as a powerful symbol of the tensions between North and South in the years before the Civil War.
+This dramatic event was just one episode in a long Senate career that lasted from 1851 to 1874.
+When Sumner returned to full-time Senate duties in 1859, he continued to fight for abolition.
+With the end of war and ratification of the Thirteenth Amendment in 1865, he concentrated on providing full political and civil rights to African Americans.
+Sumner authored the nation's first civil rights legislation.
 He died in 1874.